jch/nokogiri-signatures/README.md

 # Nokogiri::Signatures

-nokogiri enhancement to support [XML digital signatures](http://www.w3.org/TR/xmldsig-core/).
+nokogiri enhancements to support [XML digital signatures](http://www.w3.org/TR/xmldsig-core/).

-This gem is based upon [benoist/xmldsig](https://github.com/benoist/xmldsig), but mixes in the behavior into nokogiri's interface.
+[benoist/xmldsig](https://github.com/benoist/xmldsig) does the hard work of signing and verifying signatures.
+This gem provides a nokogiri friendly interface for signing and verifying XML documents.

 ## Installation